llsoftsec/llsoftsecbook/book.md

 2. Returns to `gadget_x0_x1`, which sets `x0` and `x1` to the desired values.
 3. Returns to `execve`.

-@fig:rop-control-flow shows this control flow.
+Figure @fig:rop-control-flow shows this control flow.

 ![ROP example control flow](img/rop-control-flow){ width=30% #fig:rop-control-flow }

 ![ROP example fake call stack](img/rop-call-stack){ width=80% #fig:rop-call-stack }

-We can achieve this by constructing the fake call stack shown in
+We can achieve this by constructing the fake call stack shown in figure
 @fig:rop-call-stack, where "Original frame" marks the frame in which the address of `gadget_x2` has replaced a saved return address that will be loaded and returned to in the future.
 As an alternative, an attacker could place this fake call stack somewhere else, for example on the heap, and use a primitive that changes the stack pointer's value instead.
-This is known as stack pivoting.
+This is known as stack pivoting\index{stack pivoting}.

-Note that this fake call stack contains NULL bytes, even without considering the various return addresses, and would need to be adjusted if an attacker wanted to use an overflow that relies on NULL-terminated string operations.
+Note that this fake call stack contains NULL bytes, even without considering the exact values of the various return addresses included.
+An overflow bug that is based on a C-style string operation would not allow an attacker to replace the stack contents with this fake call stack in one go, since C-style strings are null-terminated and copying the fake stack contents would stop once the first NULL byte is encountered.
+The ROP chain would therefore need to be adjusted so that it doesn't contain NULL bytes, for example by initially replacing the NULL bytes with a different byte and adding some more gadgets to the ROP chain that write zero to those stack locations.

 A question that comes up when looking at the stack diagram is "how do we know the addresses of these gadgets"?
 We will talk a bit more about this in